dragon-dune/dragon-dune/README.md

     in gold.
 3. The Orcs may move tokens three territories in the movement round (instead of 2).
-4. The Orcs may choose to halve their losses (rounded up) against any dragon attack.
+4. The Orcs take only half losses (rounded up) against Wild Dragons.
 5. The Orcs may conscript 4 tokens (instead of 2).
+6. The Orcs may ride the Red Dragon when it appears, if they are in the same location.
-6. If no player has won at the end of the game, then Orcs are the default winner.
+7. If no player has won at the end of the game, then Orcs are the default winner.
-7. Special Card (Ace): In the Dragon round, you may move one stack of tokens to any location.
+8. Special Card (Ace): In the Dragon round, you may move one stack of tokens to any location.
-8. Alliance Power: You may share your default victory.
+9. Alliance Power: You may share your default victory.

 Cards:
 ======

-Dwarves (King of Diamonds)
+-   Dwarves (King of Diamonds)

-Elves (King of Hearts)
+-   Elves (King of Hearts)

-Goblins (King of Clubs)
+-   Goblins (King of Clubs)

-Orcs (King of Spades)
+-   Orcs (King of Spades)

-Orc Usurper (Queen of Spades)
+-   Orc Usurper (Queen of Spades)

-Dwarven Usurper (Queen of Diamonds)
+-   Dwarven Usurper (Queen of Diamonds)

-Elven Usurper (Queen of Hearts)
+-   Elven Usurper (Queen of Hearts)

-Goblin Usurper (Queen of Clubs)
+-   Goblin Usurper (Queen of Clubs)

-Sabotaged Clubs Artifact (Jack of Clubs)
+-   Sabotaged Clubs Artifact (Jack of Clubs)

-Sabotaged Diamond Artifact (Jack of Diamonds)
+-   Sabotaged Diamond Artifact (Jack of Diamonds)

-Sabotaged Heart Artifact (Jack of Hearts)
+-   Sabotaged Heart Artifact (Jack of Hearts)

-Sabotaged Spade Artifact (Jack of Spades)
+-   Sabotaged Spade Artifact (Jack of Spades)

-Special Card (Aces, All Suits)
+-   Special Card (Aces, All Suits)

-Artifacts (2 to 6, All Suits)
+-   Artifacts (2 to 6, All Suits)

 Special Card Actions:
 ---------------------